 “Dave…” Sai said.
 “I can’t bartend and serve, and look at all the people coming over.”

 “I can get by as bartender for a while,” Walter offered.
 “Or I can also tell them to get off the bus.
 She’s right, no one should have to put up with that.”

-“Hey Quinn Quark,” Dave said noticing him for the first time.
-“No, I’ll take Danielle to the hotel.
-Not sure how Black Bat would feel about you bartending, but my hands are kind of tied, and it should only be for a little while.”
+“Hey!
+Quinn Quark,” Dave said noticing Walter.
+“First time I’ve seen you at one of these afterparties.
+It’s okay.
+I’ll just take Danielle to the hotel, if you don’t mind bartending for a little?
+Not sure how Black Bat would feel about it, but my hands are kind of tied.
+And it should only be for a little while.”